CCurl/c3/README.md

 : T0 ( n--sqrt ) dup 4 / begin >r dup r@ / r@ + 2 / dup r> - 0= until nip ;
 : sqrt ( n--0|sqrt ) dup 0 > if T0 else drop 0 then ;
 ```

+## Inline words
+In c3, an "INLINE" word is like a macro ... when compiling INLINE words, c3 copies the contents of the word (up to, but not including the EXIT) to the target, as opposed to compiling a CALL to the word.
+This improves performance and often saves space too.
+This is especially true on a 64-bit system, where the CELL size is 8. **Note that if a word might have an embedded 3 (EXIT) in its implementation (like in an address for example), then it should not be marked as INLINE.**

+## Bootstrapping c3
+To bootstrap itself, c3 has a simple "machine language parser" that can create words in c3's "machine language".
+The keyword for that is "-ML-".
+For example, the c3 opcode for "return from subroutine" is 3, and "duplicate the top of the stack" is 12.
+So in the beginning of sys-init.h, I define aliases for the opcodes.

+- The first four words defined in c3 are:
+  - 'INLINE'    - mark the last word as inline
+  - 'IMMEDIATE' - mark the last word as immediate
+  - ':'         - define a new c3 word
+  - ';'         - end word definition

+c3 also defines some 'system-info' words (the addresses of system variables and sizes of buffers).

+Everything in c3 can defined from those.

+See the sys-load.h file for details.

+Note that this approach gives the user the maximum flexibility.
+Opcode 12 does not have to be "DUP", it could just as easily be "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
+But DUP is clear and concise, so that is what is used. :)

+## The dictionary
+- A dictionary entry looks like this:
+  - xt:     cell_t
+  - flags:  byte (IMMEDIATE=$01, INLINE=$02)
+  - len:    byte
+  - name:   char[NAME_LEN+1] (NULL terminated)

+## Notes on output formatting in TYPE (aka - ."):
+- %b: output TOS as a binary number
+- %c: output TOS as a character
+- %d: output TOS as an integer (base 10)
+- %e: output an ESCAPE (27)
+- %f: output FTOS as a floating point number
+- %g: output FTOS as a scientific number
+- %i: output TOS as an integer (current base)
+- %n: output a CR/LF (13,10)
+- %q: output the quote (") character
+- %s: output TOS as a string (null terminated, no count byte)
+- %t: output a TAB (9)
+- %x: output TOS as a hex number

+For example: : ascii 127 32 DO I I I I ." %n%d: (%c) %x %b" LOOP ;

+## Default sizes for PC-based systems
+- The default NAME_LEN is 13.
+- The default MEM_SZ is 128K bytes (code and distionary).
+- The default VARS_SZ is 4MB bytes (strings and variables).
+- The default STK_SZ is 64 CELLS (data and return stacks).
+- The default LSTK_SZ is 30 CELLS (loop stack, multiple of 3).
+- The default REGS_SZ is 100 CELLS (register stack, multiple of 10).
+- These can be easily changed in the sys-init.h file.

 ## Building c3:
 - Windows: there is a c3.sln file for Visual Studio